-How do I find out what’s included with all these broadband deals?
+How do I find out what’s included with broadband deals?

 How much does it really cost?

-You can see a comprehensive breakdown of all the costs involved in the ‘more info’ section of each of our broadband offers.
+You can see a full breakdown of all the costs involved in the ‘more info’ section of our broadband offers.

 Our ‘Bottom Line’ let’s you know exactly how much you’ll pay, and for how long, so you can choose a broadband deal with confidence.

 But cost isn’t all there is to a broadband service…